-The Climate Registry, in collaboration with Climate Action Reserve, is hosting a delegation of leaders from U.S. states, corporations, NGOs, and Tribal nations at COP27 in Sharm el-Sheikh, Egypt to highlight subnational climate policy, innovation, and action.
+The Climate Registry (TCR), in collaboration with Climate Action Reserve (CAR), hosted a delegation of leaders from U.S. states, corporations, NGOs, and Tribal nations at COP27 in Sharm el-Sheikh, Egypt to highlight subnational climate policy, innovation, and action.

 Special thanks to our COP27 sponsors!